On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Introduction

-We are interested on computing the critical regularity of an abstract group $G$ acting on the interval $[0,1]$.
+We are interested in computing the critical regularity of an abstract group $G$ acting on the interval $[0,1]$.
 Recall that, given a group $G$, the {\em critical regularity} of $G$ on $[0,1]$ is by definition

-where we set $\text{Crit}_{[0,1]}(G)=-\infty$ if $G$ does not embeds into $\text{Diff}_+^{0}([0,1])$.
+where we set $\text{Crit}_{[0,1]}(G)=-\infty$ if $G$ does not embed into $\text{Diff}_+^{0}([0,1])$.
 The problem of computing the critical regularity of a group $G$ is quite natural and turns out to be very interesting in the case that $G$ is finitely-generated (the reader may wish to consult \cite{kk_book} for an introduction).
-For instance, we know from a theorem of Deroin, Klepstyn, Navas \cite{DKN_acta} (see also \cite{dknp}) that every countable subgroup of $\text{Diff}^0_+([0,1])$ is conjugated to a group of bilipchitz transformations, and hence $1\leq \text{Crit}_{[0,1]}(G)$ for every countable subgroup of $\text{Diff}^0_+([0,1])$ (for uncountable subgroups $\text{Diff}^0_+([0,1])$ this is no longer true, see \cite{calegari}).
-However, the celebrated Stability Theorem of Thurston \cite{thurston} implies that every finitely-generated group of $\text{Diff}^1_+([0,1])$ admits a surjective homomorphisms onto the integers, and so not every group of homeomorphisms of the interval can be realized as a group of diffeomorphisms\footnote{Concrete examples of finitely-generated subgroups of $\text{Diff}_+^{\,0}([0,1])$ having trivial abelianization can be found in \cite{thurston,bergman, rivas-triestino}.
+For instance, we know from a theorem of Deroin, Kleptsyn, Navas \cite{DKN_acta} (see also \cite{dknp}) that every countable subgroup of $\text{Diff}^0_+([0,1])$ is conjugated to a group of bi-Lipschitz transformations, and hence $1\leq \text{Crit}_{[0,1]}(G)$ for every countable subgroup of $\text{Diff}^0_+([0,1])$ (for uncountable subgroups of $\text{Diff}^0_+([0,1])$ this is no longer true, see \cite{calegari}).
+However, the celebrated Stability Theorem of Thurston \cite{thurston} implies that every finitely-generated subgroup of $\text{Diff}^1_+([0,1])$ admits a surjective homomorphism onto the integers, and so not every group of homeomorphisms of the interval can be realized as a group of diffeomorphisms\footnote{Concrete examples of finitely-generated subgroups of $\text{Diff}_+^{\,0}([0,1])$ having trivial abelianization can be found in \cite{thurston,bergman, rivas-triestino}.
 However, Thuston's obstruction is not the only obstruction for $C^1$ smoothability as there are also known examples of finitely-generated and locally indicable groups having no {\em faithful} $C^1$ action on the interval, see \cite{calegari, navas-loc-ind,BMNR,kkr}.}.
-Further obstructions appears in higher regularity: for $C^2$ there is the important Kopell's obstruction \cite{kopell}, and between $C^1$ and $C^2$ there are the generalized Kopell's obstruction from \cite{DKN_acta}.
+Further obstructions appear in higher regularity: for $C^2$ there is the important Kopell obstruction \cite{kopell}, and between $C^1$ and $C^2$ there is the generalized Kopell obstruction from \cite{DKN_acta}.
 In a related spirit, Kim and Koberda \cite{kk}, and later Mann and Wolff \cite{mann-wolff}, have shown that for every $n\geq 1$ and every $\alpha$ in $[0,1)$, there is a finitely-generated group whose critical regularity on $[0,1]$ is exactly $n+\alpha$.